 S. Rep. No. 99-345, at 9-10, reprinted in 1986 U.S.C.C.A.N. at 5274.

 In United States v.
 Bornstein, the government sued Model Engineering, an electron tube producer under the False Claims Act.
 423 U.S. 303, 313 (1976).
-Model sold faulty electron tubes to United, which used them to make radio kits and sold them to the military.
-The government sued Model for “causing” the presentment of false claims under an earlier version of the False Claims Act.
+Model sold faulty electron tubes to United, which were then used to make radio kits and subsequently sold to the military.
+The government sued Model because it “caused” the presentment of false claims under an earlier version of the False Claims Act.
 Bornstein at 313.

 The Supreme Court agreed that the False Claims Act “permits recovery of multiple forfeitures” (penalties).
 Bornstein at 309.
-The defendant argued that it could only be liable for one penalty for each contract regardless of what Model did.
+However, the defendant argued that it could only be liable for one civil penalty for each contract.
 But the Supreme Court said that is wrong:

 To equate the number of forfeitures with the number of contracts would in a case such as this result almost always in but a single forfeiture, no matter how many fraudulent acts the subcontractor might have committed.
 This result would not only be at odds with the statutory language; it would also defeat the statutory purpose.
 Such a limitation would, in the language of the Government’s brief, convert the Act’s forfeiture provision into little more than a $2,000 license for subcontractor fraud.

 Bornstein at 311.
-Instead, the Court decided that when a subcontractor “causes” a prime contractor to make false claims, a court should set the penalties as the number of acts of causation.
+Instead, the Court decided that when a subcontractor “causes” a prime contractor to make false claims, the FCA penalties are the number of acts of causation.

 If United had committed one act which caused Model to file a false claim, it would clearly be liable for a single forfeiture. . . .
 If, on the other hand, United had committed three separate such causative acts, United would be liable for three forfeitures, even if Model had filed only one false claim.